rajewsky-lab/openst/docs/computational/pairwise_alignment.md

 [stitched barcoded tiles](preprocessing_sequencing.md), and `<id>` with the `sample_id` as defined in the spacemake project. **Importantly**, make sure to specify a path where the metadata output file should be created via `--metadata-out`; this will be useful for a visual assessment of whether automated alignment worked or not.
+You can set `<cores>` depending on your machine (it defaults to 1).

 If you want to run only the coarse phase of the pairwise alignment (i.e., to run the fine alignment [yourself](#manual-workflow)), you can specify the argument `--only-coarse`.
 If you have a CUDA-compatible